-If a ladder is selected the work should be light in nature and of short duration - so a suitable and stable ladder (or stepladder) might be selected if the valve is to be briefly inspected or adjusted.
-However if the valve is to be removed or replaced, a ladder will not be suitable as the task would involve heavier work for a longer period.
+However, if the valve is to be removed or replaced, a ladder will not be suitable as the task would involve heavier work for a longer period.
 In these circumstances a working platform with adequate edge protection is likely to be a better option.

-• From the lift car top
+From the lift car top

 If access to the valve is via the car top a risk assessment should give consideration to any fall hazards / voids which may exist around the car and any existing fall protection measures in place (such as a balustrade around the car top).
 How the work is to be carried out must also be considered.
-If it involves leaning out over the balustrade then additional measures may be required - for example personal fall protection such as work restraint.
+If it involves leaning out over the balustrade then additional measures may be required - for example personal fall prevention such as work restraint.

-• Where the use of two hands or the application of force is required to complete the task the use of a ladder will not be suitable.
+Where the use of two hands or the application of force is required to complete the task the use of a ladder will not be suitable.